Ashwanthkk/AI-FACE-RECOGNITION/README.md

-# 🤖 AI Face Detection
+# 🤖 AI Face Recognition

-AI Face Detection is a deep learning project that uses a **Convolutional Neural Network (CNN)** to detect and recognize human faces from images and video streams.
+AI Face Recognition is a deep learning project that uses a **Convolutional Neural Network (CNN)** to detect and recognize human faces from images and video streams.
 The system supports training on a custom dataset and performing face recognition on both static images and real-time video.

 ---